GRAPHIC-Four reasons why the bond market rout may be over

 That inverse correlation had recently been absent as equity and bond prices dropped together in the face of surging inflation.

-In the United States, it's the first week since early March where 10-year bonds and the S&P 500 are set to end in opposite directions.
+In the United States, it's the first week since late March where 10-year bonds and the S&P 500 are set to end in opposite directions.

-"The bit that's been missing is that risk-off means bonds rally," said Nick Hays, head of sterling rates and credit at AXA Investment Managers.
+"The bit that's been missing is that risk-off means bonds rally," said Nick Hayes, head of active fixed income allocation and total return at AXA Investment Managers.
 "That doesn't always work but we can't go on for too long where bonds don't behave as a safe-haven."

 ECB rate hike betshttps://tmsnrt.rs/39l4K0n